At a Glance

 SUN · Jun 7 Original Wander NM "Sip & Savor" Paid · $229 · 1:00 PM

-An immersive afternoon pairing New Mexico's celebrated culinary and arts scene — local wineries, artisan producers, chefs, and makers.
-Meet at 1:00 PM.
-Viator · BR 1375875273
+An immersive 4-hour afternoon pairing New Mexico's celebrated culinary and arts scene — local wineries, artisan producers, chefs, and makers.
+4 tasting stops around the Plaza.

 Smart casual — this is a food and wine experience visiting local producers, tasting rooms, and artisan venues.
 Comfortable shoes suitable for light walking between stops.
 A light layer for any air-conditioned indoor spaces.
 Avoid heavy perfume, which can interfere with tasting.